sebi06/omezarr_playground/README.md

 ## Convert CZI to OME-ZARR: convert2omezarr.py

-The tool can be used from the commadline:
+The tool can be used from the commandline:

 ```bash
 python convert2omezarr.py --czifile ../data/CellDivision5D.czi --use_ngffzarr --scales [2,4] --overwrite